 Where to Stay in Sorrento

-The best place to stay in Sorrento is an Airbnb.
-This gives you the most authentic Italian experience and is very affordable.
+The best place to stay in Sorrento is anywhere within the city limits.
+This gives you the most authentic Italian experience and most accommodation options are very affordable.

 How to Get to Sorrento